calculix/cae/README.md

 # How to use

 CacluliX CAE is portable software and doesn't need to be installed.
 Just extract archive, make binary executable and run it with double click.
-To submit analysis from CAE configure path to CalculiX in Settings.env.
+To submit analysis from CAE and view results in GraphiX configure path to your CalculiX binaries in ccx_settings.env.

+The intended workflow is:
+- create geometry and mesh in [Salome-platform](https://www.salome-platform.org/),
+- save mesh as UNV or export it to INP with [SalomeToCalculix GUI tool](https://github.com/psicofil/SalomeToCalculix),
+- import INP or UNV mesh to CAE and continue creating model, submit job from CAE,
+- export job result to the Paraview post-processor or view it in GraphiX.

-CaculiX CAE supports INP and UNV files as start models.
+CaculiX CAE supports INP and UNV model formats.
 Pass name of your model as an argument to open it at start:

     in Linux:       ./ccx_cae -inp model.inp
                     ./ccx_cae -inp model.unv
     in Windows:     ccx_cae.exe -inp model.inp
                     ccx_cae.exe -inp model.unv

-The intended workflow is:
-- create geometry and mesh in [Salome-platform](https://www.salome-platform.org/),
-- save mesh as UNV or export it to INP with [SalomeToCalculix GUI tool](https://github.com/psicofil/SalomeToCalculix),
-- import INP or UNV mesh to CAE and continue creating model, submit job from CAE,
-- export job to the Paraview post-processor.

 <br/><br/>